-is an option for former participants re-entering the Fund, in which they can add their previous contributory service to their current participation benefits.
+Restoration is an option for former participants re-entering the Fund, in which they can add their previous contributory service to their current participation benefits.
 By restoring, you can increase your total number of years and months of contributory service and thus increase your future pension.

 If you re-enter the Fund within 36 months from your date of separation, your participation in the Fund is deemed to have been continuous (provided that you were not already paid a withdrawal settlement).
 Your pension contributions will continue to be made to the same account.
 The period in between your date of separation and of re-entry into Fund participation will be considered a period of break-in-service, which cannot be made pensionable.
 You do not need to submit any document to the Fund, as your employing organization will provide the required information to the Fund.

 If you participated in the Fund in the past and upon separation were paid a withdrawal settlement from the Fund, and you again become a participant in the Fund, you can restore your most recent prior period of contributory service, and make it contributory.
-Restoration is also available if prior to 01 April 2007 you elected or deemed to have elected a deferred retirement benefit, which was not yet in payment at the time of your election to restore.
+Restoration is also available if you elected or deemed to have elected a deferred retirement benefit, which was not yet in payment at the time of your election to restore.
 You must apply for restoration within 12 months from your date of re-entry into Fund participation.

-If neither of the above are applicable in your case, upon re-entering the Fund a new pension account will be opened to you, and your contributions for the new period of participation in the Fund will be paid to that account.
+If none of the above are applicable in your case, upon re-entering the Fund a new pension account will be opened to you, and your contributions for the new period of participation in the Fund will be paid to that account.
 Your contributions for your new period of participation in the Fund cannot be added to your previous pension account, and you will have two separate pension accounts with the Fund.
 Upon separation you will be paid a benefit from each pension account separately.

-There are 2 ways of applying for restoration:
+Otherwise, there are 2 ways of applying for restoration:

 Your application will be reviewed and if you meet the eligibility requirements, the Pension Fund will calculate the amount that you will have to pay back in order to add your prior contributory service to your present participation.
 You may opt to pay in a lump-sum or via monthly payments.